-- Eat less meat and poultry
+- Eat less red meat and processed meat

 - Eat two servings weekly of fish that are high in omega-3 fatty acids such as salmon, mackerel, and halibut.
-Omega-3 fatty acids reduce triglycerides and blood clotting.
+Omega-3 fatty acids reduce triglycerides and blood clotting

 - Consider use of sterol and stanol-rich margarines such as Take Control® and Benecol®, which are FDA approved.
-Eat 2 grams of these plant chemicals daily (see product label for recommended serving size).
+Eat 2 grams of these plant chemicals daily (see product label for recommended serving size)

 Age: Men 45 years or older, and women 55 years or older, are at higher risk for heart disease.